C. Aswini Dutt

 Chalasani Aswini Dutt (also spelled Aswani Dutt; born 15 September 1950) is an Indian film producer primarily known for his work in Telugu cinema.
 He is the founder of Vyjayanthi Movies, a major film production company established in 1974.
 Over a career spanning five decades, Aswini Dutt has produced over 40 films, predominantly in Telugu, along with a few in other languages.
 He is especially known for producing high-budget films featuring major stars.

-He also contested for the Vijayawada Lok Sabha constituency in the year 2004 General Elections as a Telugu Desam Party candidate.
+He also contested for the Vijayawada Lok Sabha constituency in the 2004 General Elections as a Telugu Desam Party candidate.

 Early and personal life

 Aswini Dutt was born into a well-to-do family in Vijayawada, Andhra Pradesh.
 His father was a contractor and the sole distributor for Kalinga Pipes in the state for many years.
 He completed his graduation.
 Jandhyala, who would later go on to become a noted film director and screenwriter, was Aswini Dutt's childhood friend.
 They were classmates from fourth standard till their graduation and lived in neighbouring houses.

 He has three daughters — Priyanka Dutt, Swapna Dutt and Sravanthi Dutt.
 Priyanka is married to film director Nag Ashwin who previously directed the film Yevade Subramanyam (2015) for Vyjayanthi Movies.